chika-kasymov/chika-kasymov.github.io/_posts/2017-09-21-getting_frame_of_uibarbuttonitem.md

 1. `- (CGRect)frameForView:(UIView *)view;` - This method is straightforward.
 It returns the frame of `UIView` in device screen space.
 2. `- (void)buttonsForView:(UIView *)view buttons:(NSMutableArray<UIView *> *)buttons;` - This method takes `UINavigationBar` or `UIToolbar` instance as a parameter and then iterates through their subviews until finds all subviews of `UIControl` subclass.
 In other words, this method will find all views of `UIBarButtonItem`s.
+3. `- (void)buttonsForView:(UIView *)view` - This method calls the previous one and returns the list of views in sorted order by x-axis.
-3. `- (CGRect)frameForNavBarItem:(UIBarButtonItem *)item` - This method takes a parameter of type `UIBarButtonItem`, then calls our second method to get all views of `UIBarButtonItem`s of `UINavigationBar`.
+4. `- (CGRect)frameForNavBarItem:(UIBarButtonItem *)item` - This method takes a parameter of type `UIBarButtonItem`, then calls our third method to get all views of `UIBarButtonItem`s of `UINavigationBar`.
 After the method combines `leftBarButtonItems` and `rightBarButtonItems` to one array.
 Note that `rightBarButtonItems` are reversed, this decision was made after testing.
 Then the method simply tries to get the index of input `UIBarButtonItem` instance in the combined array, and if it is found and the index is smaller than the size of the array of views of `UIBarButtonItem`s in `UINavigationBar` the method returns the corresponding view.
 Otherwise, the frame of whole `UINavigationBar` is returned.
-4. `- (CGRect)frameForToolbarItem:(UIBarButtonItem *)item flexibleSpaceItem:(UIBarButtonItem *)flexibleSpaceItem` - This method is almost identical to 3rd one.
+5. `- (CGRect)frameForToolbarItem:(UIBarButtonItem *)item flexibleSpaceItem:(UIBarButtonItem *)flexibleSpaceItem` - This method is almost identical to 3rd one.
 The difference is that it takes `UIToolbar` to find views of `UIBarButtonItem`s, and also removes unneeded `UIBarButtonItem`s from `toolbarItems`.
 In my case, it was `UIBarButtonItem` with the type of `UIBarButtonSystemItemFlexibleSpace`.
 You can have another one(s).

 Another thing to note is that I had a logic where `UINavigationBar` or `UIToolbar` items were changed over time.
 When I called the above methods after changing `UIBarButtonItem` list I noticed that the views were not created immediately (or maybe had zero frames).
 Therefore in that scenario, you will want to call methods to update the layout of `UINavigationBar` or `UIToolbar` before calling above methods.
 For example, like this:
 ``` objc